flipcamp/engagingstudents3/essays/Stevens2.md

 Fig. 5 provides the bass line of “I Will Wait” by Mumford and Sons and a typical provisional guide-tone line.

-**Figure 5.** Mumford and Sons, “I Will Wait,” Bass and Guide-tone Lines
+**Figure 5.** Mumford and Sons, “I Will Wait,” bass and guide-tone lines.

 <img src="{{ site.baseurl }}/images/stevens01.png" alt="image" />